BrandonnGonzalez/-Full-Stack-Messenger-Chat-App/fullstack-chat/client-react/README.md

 ## Setup Steps

-Setup this chat client in 3 steps below.
+Setup this chat client in 3 steps below..

 These steps assume you have already setup one of the server projects in `../server-*` (for example, `server-express`).